Hi-Angel/notes-backup/zfs.md

 ## Objects

 * `bpobj` type of object stands for "block pointer object".
 Used mainly in snapshots, but from my experiments some of them store prev. system state even without snapshots being used.

+## ARC (Adaptive Replacement Cache)

+Cache for data, metadata, etc. Async data gets cached in ARC, while sync data gets written to ZIL.

+Its stats can be seen at `/proc/spl/kstat/zfs/arcstats`, also there's `arc_summary.py` script that makes that data even more interesting.

+While ARC is global for the whole ZFS system, one can add another cache L2ARC, which is specific to a pool.

 ## References